DUNE-DAQ/drunc/.github/pull_request_template.md

   - [Optional] A copy of the test summary
 - [ ] Drunc integration tests pass (`scripts/drunc_integtest_bundle.sh`)

-Once the above boxes are checked, the PR(s) can be merged.
+Once the above boxes are checked, the PR(s) can be merged following the steps below.

 </details>